 Jira is a proprietary issue tracking product developed by Atlassian that allows bug tracking and agile project management.
-Atlassian provides Jira services to Apache projects.
+Atlassian provides Jira services to Apache projects, and to the Infrastructure team.
 The tool's name is a short form of the name of the Japanese movie monster, Godzilla, which was an early developer nickname for the application.

 Anyone can review existing Jira tickets, or issues.
 You must register and log in if you want to create, comment or vote on, or watch issues.
 Only developers can edit, prioritize, schedule or resolve issues.

 Any person with an ASF Jira account can open a ticket for any ASF project.

 In November, 2022, due to an influx of false Jira accounts creating a flood of spam tickets, Infra ended public signups to ASF Jira accounts.
 This blog post discusses the decision.